What to do After Applying to College Early Decision or Early Action

 Rather, students should check their inboxes daily (including spam folders) for a confirmation email.
 If this doesn’t arrive within two-to-three weeks, feel free to send the admissions office a short email inquiry asking them to confirm that your application was received.

-Some schools solely offer on-campus interviews; others only offer off-campus alumni interviews, and a growing number of institutions do now allow for more flexible policies that include phone or Skype options.
-Consult our comprehensive list of interview policies at 360+ schools for information about your prospective colleges.
+Some schools solely offer on-campus interviews.
+Others only offer off-campus alumni interviews.
+Further, a growing number of institutions do now allow for more flexible policies that include Zoom options (most do in 2022-23).
+Consult our comprehensive list of interview policies at 350+ schools for information about your prospective colleges.
 Depending on a given school’s policy, they may want you to wait to be contacted by an admissions officer, or the onus may actually be on the student to contact the school to schedule an interview.
 Check the admissions website of the school(s) to which you have applied.
 If this information proves difficult to locate (it shouldn’t), you can always shoot the admissions office an email.

 Of course, you don’t want to forget to also prepare for the actual interview, particularly if it is evaluative in nature (some are merely for informational purposes).
 To help you get ready, revisit our previous blog offering college interview tips.